-The FESE database is the most complete source of statistics from European securities exchanges.
+The FESE database is the most complete open source of statistics from European securities exchanges.
 Every month, FESE members supply data on a broad range of asset classes.
 This data is structured in tables and provides an invaluable source of international comparison for European securities trading.

 Complete Monthly factsheet